menzascripting/Mnet/README.md

     perl Makefile.PL  # INSTALL_BASE=/specify/path
     make install

-Be sure to update your PERL5LIB environment variable if you specified your own install path.
+Be sure to update your PERL5LIB environment variable with the specified path if you uncommented the INSTALL\_BASE option above.

 # AUTHOR